 No specific limitations have been imposed on the powers of the CEO by the Board of Directors.

-However, in compliance with article 2 of the Board's internal regulations, all significant operations situated outside of the strategy announced must be authorised beforehand by the Board of Directors.
+However, in compliance with article 2 of the Board's internal regulations, all operations that are significant or situated outside of the announced strategy must be authorised beforehand by the Board of Directors.